 - Durability – As well as being easy to shape, its strength ensures it doesn’t break whilst being machined and in real-world applications.

-- Conductivity – Though it’s not as conductive as copper, it’s lighter and more ductile properties make it a more favoured option over copper in some cases.
+- Thermal and electrical Conductivity – Though it’s not as conductive as copper, it’s lighter and more ductile properties make it a more favoured option over copper in some cases.

 Aluminium can be used for a range of different purposes extending from computer parts to aerospace components.
 It’s also quite popular in the transportation industry due to its incredible strength to weight ratio and corrosion resistance.
 The strength to weight ratio allows vehicles constructed from it to gain higher speeds more rapidly (since less force is required) – which also allows for more efficient fuel consumption.
 Aeroplanes and space shuttles both contain aluminium alloys throughout their structure and components.
 Before aeroplanes, zeppelins were constructed out of aluminium.
 It has always been a favoured metal for aeronautical endeavours – again, mainly due to its strength to weight ratio.